-• Transfer hours accepted by the school and confirmed by the State of Michigan Board of Cosmetology affidavit, or documentation received verifying hours earned from a different State, are reflected in the student's academic record as TRANS.
+• Transfer hours and educational credit hours accepted by the school and confirmed by the State of Michigan Board of Cosmetology affidavit, or documentation received verifying hours earned from a different State, are reflected in the student's academic record as TRANS.
 Transfer hours do not count towards a student's cumulative grade point average, but are included in the calculation of maximum time frame as part of satisfactory academic progress determination.